(Version 3.1.0, experimental, released October 9, 2020)

 Home | Stress Frequency | Stress Onset | SST Variability | SST Trend | Climatology | Annual History

 Stress Frequency (255Mb) | Stress Onset (411Mb) | SST Variability (255Mb) | SST Trend (137Mb)

 Climatology (607Mb) | Annual History (6.7Gb)

 SST Trend metrics: The historical rate of change provides information on long-term variation in sea surface temperature (SST) year-round and during the warmest period of the year.
 This indicates how rapidly temperature may be approaching critical coral bleaching thresholds (warm season and warmest month trends) and the potential for suppressed seasonal variation and therefore less respite from summertime conditions (annual trend), some of which may be extreme.
-SST Trend values are determined at coral reef-containing and adjacent satellite pixel locations worldwide, for the period 1985-2017, using the Version 1.0 CoralTemp daily global 5km SST data product.
+SST Trend values are determined at coral reef-containing and adjacent satellite pixel locations worldwide, for the period 1985-2018, using the Version 3.1 'CoralTemp' daily global 5km satellite SST data product.